WILDCATCH FISHERIES SA INC

 With such a diverse and rich industry that provides a wealth of services and benefits it is not a wonder that South Aussies are passionate about their seafood and the wonderful fishers that risk life and limb to supply it fresh daily!

-To view the Autumn 2016 Newsletter please click here
+To view the Summer 2018 Newsletter please click here